-BIAS: Gender Inequality in Healthcare and Research is a Science Week event supported and developed by RCSI/Rotunda Research Department and the HRB Mother and Baby Clinical Trials Network.
-The event is funded Science Foundation Ireland.
+BIAS: Inequality in Women's Health and Research is a Science Week festival supported and developed by RCSI/Rotunda Research Department.
+The event is festival Science Foundation Ireland.

-BIAS aims to challenge public perceptions about women’s health, and engage our audience on a variety of topics such as historical perspectives on women’s health, existing gender bias in medicine and research, and women’s medical issues including endometriosis, contraception and mental health.
+BIAS aims to challenge public perceptions about women’s health, and engage you on a variety of topics such as historical perspectives on women’s health, existing gender bias in medicine and research, and women’s medical issues including endometriosis, contraception and mental health.

 This project aims to facilitate conversations around women's health and empower women by equipping them better to tackle biases in their healthcare when they arise by improving their understanding of the current issues that women face, the healthcare resources available to them, and how research participation is vital to future advances in women’s health.

-Click through each step below to test your knowledge and learn something new about gender biases in healthcare and research.
+Click through our programme below to test your knowledge, learn something new and participate in our festival.

 Our festival features a rich line up of events covering multiple areas of women's health and reasearch.
 We hope to help you learn more about the everyday biases and misconceptions which influence women's healthcare and their involvement in research.

 Hear from experts in the history of Women in Medicine and Women's Healthcare